maroehri/git-tutorial/README.md

 This section is supposed to teach git to newcomers.

-Add a list of different git commands and their purpose
+Add a list of different git commands and their purpose.